-We continue my mini-coffee tour of Philadelphia with Plenty.
+We continue my mini-coffee tour of Philadelphia with Plenty Café.
 It seems harsh to call Plenty a chain, since there are only two of them, but there you go.
-I visited the second one, on Spruce Street, which has only been open since Thanksgiving last year.
+I visited the second one, on Spruce Street, which has only been open since Thanksgiving the previous year.
 It’s in the area known as Rittenhouse, just south of the centre, around the corner from such luminaries as Elixr.
 The contrast between the bustle of Elixr and the relative, relaxed calm of Plenty was striking.

 Plenty was introduced to me as a “sandwich joint” which, I feel, is understating its coffee credentials.
 With local Philadelphia roasters, Rival Brothers, providing the house blend, and guest roaster, Square One from Lancaster PA (not Lancaster, Lancashire, and not, as I first read it, London’s Square Mile!) providing the beans for the pour-over and guest espresso, it’s coffee credentials are pretty decent.

 Add to that perhaps my favourite space in Philadelphia (although it had plenty of competition from the likes of Menagerie Coffee and Ox), a great atmosphere, amazing cakes and probably the best cup of coffee I had in Philadelphia and you have a clear winner!
 Ironically, the only things I didn’t try were the sandwiches…

 You can read more of my thoughts after the gallery.

 If there’s one thing Philadelphia does well, it’s Coffee Spots in beautiful spaces, but I’m prepared to stick my neck out and say that Plenty’s new branch tops the lot.
 It’s not huge, but with its lovely mezzanine level, it packs a lot in.